Westbrook scores 41, Rockets beat Celtics 111-110 in OT

 Smart leaned in for a 3-pointer to make it a one-point game, but Westbrook got away on the fast break and Theis reached out to grab him; they had to go to a replay to determine that it wasn't a clear path foul.
 The Houston guard hit both free throws to make it 104-101 with 8.1 seconds left in regulation.

 The Rockets sent Tatum to the line, where he missed the first free throw.
-He intentionally banged the second off the front of the rim, and Brown grabbed it at the top of the key before hitting the tying 3-pointer at the buzzer to send the game to overtime, tied 104-all.
+He intentionally banged the second off the front of the rim, Smart deflected the ball and Brown grabbed it at the top of the key before hitting the tying 3-pointer at the buzzer to send the game to overtime, tied 104-all.

+“It’s something we practice, if we need to miss a free throw, try to make a play,” Tatum said.
+“JB was in the right spot at the right time and he knocked down a big shot to give us a chance.”

 TIP-INS